Joel Moss: Life and career

-Grammy Award

 One of Moss's Grammy Awards was won for Best Musical Show Album for producing the cast recording of In the Heights, a musical that opened on Broadway in 2008 about life in the street of Manhattan’s Washington Heights neighborhood.
 The show has different types of Latin music, including rap, salsa and meringue.

 Moss was once quoted as saying, "I’m a bit cynical about awards in general, especially in today’s world; working is a lot more exciting than a reward.
 Also, to receive an award in a Broadway category when Broadway, like many things, is in dire straits is kind of daunting."

 Of Moss’s seven Grammy awards, he said the most meaningful was recording Ray Charles for his album You Don't Know Me, recorded in 2004 and released in 2005.
 "The Grammy I won, for Ray Charles, was very special, because I was the last person who recorded him.
 He died a few days later.
 I was happy to be a part of it," Moss said.

 Following a world premiere at the Colonial Theatre in Boston, High Fidelity, began previews on Broadway on November 20, 2006, opening on December 7.
 The musical closed at the Imperial Theatre on December 17.
 The single CD was produced by Moss and the Sh-K-Boom/Ghostlight President Kurt Deutsch.
 The recording has the original Broadway company, including Will Chase and Jenn Colella.

 Moss was one of the engineers and sound mixers for Tony Bennett's Playin' with My Friends: Bennett Sings the Blues, winner of a 2002 Grammy Award.